 “The goals were to look at the construction of WTC 1 and WTC 2, the materials used, and the technical conditions that contributed to the outcome of the disaster.
 There were many questions that needed to be answered, chief among them being how and why these buildings collapsed following the initial impact of the aircraft, and how we could minimize the chances of a similar event occurring in the future.”

 Regarding WTC 7, the third building that collapsed at the WTC site later in the day on 9/11, several engineers felt that its sudden drop must have been the result of controlled demolition.
-According to NIST, however, the reason for its collapse was due to uncontrolled fires on multiple floors, which were caused by debris dropping from WTC 1 and 2.
+According to NIST, however, uncontrolled fires on multiple floors, caused by debris dropping from WTC 1 and 2, led to its collapse.
 This was the first time that a building of this kind had rapidly and completely collapsed due to fire.

 The NIST investigation into WTC 7 was published in 2008 and some people still dispute it.
 However, the idea that people somehow snuck into the building undetected and planted explosives is absurd.
 Besides, there were no sounds of explosions when the building fell.